 2.3.2.7.
 Adjustable Spillway Weir (ASW).
 Little Goose has one adjustable spillway weir (ASW) that provides a surface passage route via spillbay 1.
 The ASW is operated from the control room and can be adjusted between Low crest and High crest to pass more or less water, respectively, according to the flow criteria below:

-High Crest: The ASW High crest is at elevation 622 feet msl and spills approximately 7 kcfs.
+High Crest: The ASW High crest is at elevation 622 feet msl and spills approximately 7 kcfs when the forebay elevation is in the MOP range.
 Unless flow conditions defined below are met, spill for fish passage will occur with the ASW at High crest according to patterns for “Spring Spill” in Table LGS-7 or “ASW-Hi 30% Spill” in Table LGS-8.

-Low Crest: The ASW Low crest is at elevation 618 feet msl and spills approximately 11 kcfs.
-Low crest spill patterns are defined for “Spring Spill” in Table LGS-7 and “ASW-Lo 30%” in Table LGS-9.
-Change the ASW to Low crest to pass more water during high flows (i.e., spring freshet) when the day average total project outflow is above 85 kcfs and the NWRFC inflow forecast stays above 85 kcfs for at least the next 3 days.
-When the day average outflow drops below 85 kcfs and is forecasted to stay below 85 kcfs for at least the next 3 days, change the ASW back to high crest.
+Low Crest: The ASW Low crest is at elevation 618 feet msl and spills approximately 11 kcfs when the forebay elevation is in the MOP range.
+Low crest spill patterns are defined for “Spring Spill” in Table LGS-7.
+Change the ASW to Low crest to pass more water during high flows (i.e., spring freshet) when the previous day’s average total project outflow is above 85 kcfs and the NWRFC inflow forecast stays above 85 kcfs for at least the next 3 days.
+Keep the ASW at Low Crest except when spilling 30% (i.e., during hours of 30% spill, switch the ASW to High crest).
+When the previous day’s average outflow drops below 85 kcfs and is forecasted to stay below 85 kcfs for at least the next 3 days, change the ASW back to high crest during all hours.

 No ASW (Bay 1 Closed): On or after August 1, when day average project outflow drops below 35 kcfs and is forecasted to stay below 35 kcfs for at least 3 days, close the ASW and spill according to patterns for “No ASW” in Table LGS-10.
-The ASW will be closed after RCC issues the teletype and coordinated through CENWW-OD-T. To avoid impacts to subyearling migration, the ASW will not be closed before August 1, even if low flow criteria are achieved, unless an adult passage delay is observed or if necessary due to unit operational constraints at low flow.
+To avoid impacts to subyearling migration, the ASW will not be closed before August 1, even if low flow criteria are achieved, unless an adult passage delay is observed or if necessary due to unit operational constraints at low flow.
 Closing the ASW prior to August 1 will be coordinated through FPOM by CENWW-OD-T. Re-open the ASW in high crest if day average project outflow increases above 35 kcfs and is forecasted to stay above 35 kcfs for 3 or more days.
 Continue to open and close the ASW according to these criteria for the remainder of the summer spill season.

 Comments: